LeeTeng2001/my-git/README.md

 ### Installation

-You can either build the project yourself or use the existing build
+You can either build the project yourself or run the existing jar file

 * Clone this repository and open the project in intellij, go to `build > build artifact > my-git`
 * Or build using `maven build`
-* Or run existing build
+* Or run existing jar file
   ```sh
   cd <project-directory>
   java -jar out/artifacts/my_git_jar/my-git.jar